ivan-madjarov/pm-agent-cfg/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in the PM+ Agent Configuration tool, please report it responsibly:
+If you discover a security vulnerability in the PM+ Agent Configuration tool, please report it through Mitel's internal security channels:

-### Private Disclosure
+### Internal Disclosure Process

-1. **Do NOT** create a public GitHub issue for security vulnerabilities
+1. **Do NOT** create public issues or external reports for security vulnerabilities
-2. **Email** the maintainers directly at: [security contact email]
+2. **Contact** Mitel Security Team directly at: security@mitel.com
+3. **Use** Mitel's internal vulnerability reporting system if available
-3. **Include** the following information:
+4. **Include** the following information:
    - Description of the vulnerability
    - Steps to reproduce the issue
    - Potential impact assessment